 One of the key roles in taking care of eczema-prone skin fall to using a quality moisturizer.
 But most moisturizers on their own will not be enough - it’s best to use them in tandem with a corticosteroid cream.
 Combining the two substances makes them both more effective, and reduces the amount of time you will need to use the corticosteroid cream.
 Corticosteroid creams are great, but using them for too long is generally not recommended.
 Although they combat itching and can effectively, reduce it, you should avoid using them more than twice a day, and never more than two weeks in a row.
 If you need to use corticosteroid creams for a prolonged period of time, taking at least a week off between two weeks of use is mandatory.

 Emollient-rich moisturizers, that make your skin softer work very well too.
 Naturally-based, quality moisturizers protect the skin from drying by protecting and regenerating your skin’s surface layer.
-When you’re going shopping next time, be on the lookout for moisturizers that contain a substance called ceramide.
-Ceramide has shown very good results in patients who have to deal with atopic dermatitis, such as eczema, so you can give it a shot too.
+When you’re going shopping next time, be on the lookout for moisturizers that contain substances called ceramides.
+Ceramides have shown very good results in patients who have to deal with atopic dermatitis, such as eczema, so you can give it a shot too.

 If you’re also using a cleanser, make sure to apply a moisturizer right after cleaning your face.
 That will help your skin retain the moisture, and protect your skin from any dirt that might land after you’ve just cleaned it.
 A quality moisturizer will not only hydrate your skin, but it will also provide a protective layer over it in order to keep the water molecules in place.